 1) Allocate a minimum of 20 minutes to ideally 30 to 40 minutes.
 Remember, your bath is your meditation practice.
 Start with slow, deliberate breathing as soon as you enter your bathroom.
 Make a ritual out of it, light a candle or two.
-As you shed your clothing, slowly inhale and exhale through the nose for the count of five.
+Then, as you shed your clothing, slowly inhale and exhale through the nose for the count of five.

 2) Create a playlist with intentional music that makes your heart sing.

 3) Test the waters with a thermometer.
 I like my bath super hot at about between 109 to 115 degrees.
 With hot immersion, it is easy to take a cold shower.
 But I recommend you test it out and figure out your ideal temperature.

 4) Mix two cups of Epsom Salt into your bath.
 Or, dissolve Magnesium Flakes (these are slightly pricey but more potent) in hot water and mix them well before adding them to the bath.
 You can also add some essential oils and dry rose petals for a little more love.
 Another option is to mix a tablespoon of ground ginger with hot water before pouring it into your bathtub.

 5) In the bath, turn your bath time into a divine and meditative experience.
 When your mind starts to wander, gently bring it back to your breathing.
 Or listen to music paying attention to the sounds.
 The cold-water contrast shower will bring your attention to your body.
 I like to stay in the hot bath for about 5 to 10 minutes and switch to a cold shower (about 50 degrees).
 I use the timer: get up under the shower for 40 seconds, followed by 20 seconds of hot water immersion.
 Repeat five times (the timer is super handy).
 I use more upbeat music for cold as I shake and dance away my worries with a beat.